Fanny Passavant: Family

 Born in 1849, Passavant was a member of a family of Huguenot refugees who settled in Basel and Geneva in the 16th century.
 Her grandfather was Jakob Ludwig Passavant (1751–1827), a pastor of the Reformed Church and childhood friend of Johann Wolfgang von Goethe.

 Career

-Passavant was appointed librarian of the Yorkshire College in Leeds in 1885.
+Passavant was appointed as the first librarian (overseen by an academic honorary librarian) of the Yorkshire College in Leeds in 1885 at a salary of 18 shillings per week.
 The college became the University of Leeds in 1904.
+At the time, no other university had a female librarian.
 Initially her role was expected to be clerical, but Passavant worked on the cataloguing and increasing the number of volumes.
 From an initial catalogue of about 4,000 books to the 85,000 the library contained when she retired, Passavant's role became increasingly professional.
 Passavant joined the Library Association in 1903 becoming a Fellow later based on her experience and position.